 Black-Asian dissimilarity/segregation in Houston's census tracts has been very high since 1980.
 The dissimilarity index score has decreased from 78.1 to 62.5.
-Based on the 2010 index scores, White and Asian populations are most segregated from Black population.
-There are 446 out of 665 census tracts in Houston's jurisdiction that have high to very high Black/Asian segregation based on the distribution of dissimilarity in Map 30.
+Based on the 2010 index scores, Whites and Asians are most segregated form Blacks.
+There are 446 out of 665 census tracts in Houston's jurisdiction that have high to very high Black/Asian segregation based on the distribution of dissimilarity in Map 38.

 The increase in the Asian population is not reflected in census tracts Blacks where Blacks reside nor is the Black population reflected where Asians reside.
-The dot density in Map 30 shows that Asians are dispersed in the W-SW area of Houston with some signs of density in the lower SE quadrant of the city.
+The dot density in Map 39 shows that Asians are dispersed in the W-SW area of Houston with some signs of density in the lower SE quadrant of the city.

 The Asian population has grown but not significantly enough to show an impact on the total population count.
-With the majority of Black residents residing in the SE and NE parts of the city and Asian residents residing mostly in the SW quadrant of the city, these two groups are more segregated than any other pairing of race and ethnicity.
+With the majority of the Blacks residing in the SE and NE parts of the city and Asians residing mostly in the SW quadrant of the city, these two groups are more segregated than any other pairing of race and ethnicity.